-Women describe ‘old boys’ club’ culture at Washington Spirit, as NWSL probes franchise
+Women describe ‘old boys’ club’ culture at Washington Spirit as NWSL probes franchise

 The Post spoke to eight women who work or have worked for the Spirit, as well as three current and former players, who said they had been subjected to a workplace culture that was toxic for women and, many said, for women of color.
 They spoke on the condition of anonymity, citing fears of professional repercussions.
 One former player, Kaiya McCullough, told The Post in August that she was verbally abused by Burke, the former coach.
 Those allegations, which were echoed by other former players, triggered the NWSL probe.

-The Spirit’s only female assistant coach and three of its most senior female executives have left their jobs with the team in recent months, and two other female employees have left since the allegations against Burke were made public.
+The Spirit’s only female assistant coach and three of its most senior female executives left their jobs with the team in recent months, and two other female employees left after the allegations against Burke were made public.
 The team still has a front office that is made up of mostly women.
-But in total, a third of the women who were listed on the team’s website in June have since left the club.
+But in total, a third of the women who were listed on the team’s website in June have left the club.
 None of the women who have left would speak to The Post on the record.

 Amid this disarray, Spirit owner and CEO Steve Baldwin has taken steps that have sidelined his co-owner, Y. Michele Kang, multiple people with knowledge of the situation said, excluding her from club announcements and attempting to prevent her from speaking with staff.
 Kang had repeatedly raised concerns to Baldwin about the treatment of women in the organization, according to a person with knowledge of the situation.